Aurob/Pontifex/README.md

 # Pontifex
-Basic implementation of the solitaire encryption from the novel Cryptonomicon https://en.wikipedia.org/wiki/Solitaire_(cipher)
+Basic implementation of the solitaire encryption from the novel Cryptonomicon<br>
+https://en.wikipedia.org/wiki/Solitaire_(cipher)